 - Image ads

 For each ad, you can see the headline, description, URL, competitor’s name, Impressions, and other insights.
 Use these data to discover new creative ideas.

-As you can see, it can be simple to find competitors’ keywords, if you are leveraging a professional PPC automation platform.
+As you can see, it can be easy to find competitors’ PPC keywords, if you are leveraging a professional PPC automation platform.
 And keep in mind: your goal is not to replicate what your competitors did; the aim is to create better campaigns than the competition.